Yandex Cloud

 Where:

-• --instance-id: ID of the VM or BareMetal server whose backups you need to delete.
+• --instance-id: ID of the Compute Cloud VM, BareMetal server, or external resource whose backups you need to delete.
 When using the --instance-id parameter, you must specify the --policy-id parameter as well.

 • --policy-id: ID of the backup policy on which the backups you need to delete were based.
 When using the --policy-id parameter, you must specify the --instance-id parameter as well.

-The archive deletion will remove all backups of the VM or BareMetal server stored in that archive.
+The archive deletion will remove all resource backups stored in that archive.

 Note

-If backups for a VM or BareMetal server were based on a variety of backup policies, you also need to delete other VM or server archives created under such policies.
+If the resource backups were based on a variety of backup policies, you also need to delete other archives associated with that resource and created under such policies.

 Was the article helpful?